ct-clmsn/jmq-collectives/README.md

 this should provide a measure of connection resiliency.
 Note scalability limitations for this library will be inherited from JeroMQ and the Router socket implementation.

+Currently a TCP/IP backend is implemented.
+TCP is a chatty protocol (lots of network traffic is generated) and will have an adverse impact on performance.
+That said, TCP is highly available and reliable.

 ### License

 Boost 1.0